front-end-intermediate/session-2/readme.md

 ### Ampersands

+Ampersands are the 'glue' for selectors that are *not* descendant.
 Frequently used with pseudo selectors.

 In `_variables.scss`: